 Mistake #3: Ignoring a green angle

 It's a fact: Kickstarter users are notoriously eco-conscious.
-They love projects that not only serve a great purpose, but help the environment simultaneously.
+They love projects that not only serve a great purpose but help the environment simultaneously.
 Think about your project or product.
 Is there some sort of green aspect you've overlooked?
 Can you truly say your product is green, and if not, find a way to make it less of a strain on the environment?
 From recycled materials to streamlined, energy-conscious manufacturing, try to find some way to “green up” your project.

 Mistake #4: Asking for the wrong amount of money

 Although this seems like a no-brainer, finding that “sweet spot” goal amount is tricky.
 Ask for too much money and you'll never get your funding.
 Ask for too little money and your project or product will never see the light of day (nor will your prizes and rewards for donors).
 Instead of taking a wild guess, consider working with a company that specializes in publicizing and getting solid funding for Kickstarter projects.
 Dragon Innovation (one of Geisel Software's clients - full disclosure), was the engine behind several projects funded at more than $1 million, including the customizable Pebble Watch ($10,000,000+ in funding), and Formlabs, a 3-D printer (almost $3 million).
 With Dragon Innovation and similar companies, you'll get an experienced team to ask all the right questions.
 If you're looking for a lot of money, how long it will take before your donors see results?
-Have you fully-fleshed out your project?
+Have you fully fleshed out your project?
 Have you answered each and every question, from A to Z, that donors might ask about your project?
 Kickstarter is one of the most powerful crowdfunding tools out there, and the right strategy can turn a little-known project into a cash cow that rakes in thousands of dollars.
-While no project is a sure bet, avoid these blunders to seriously boost your chances at success.
+While no project is a sure bet, avoid these blunders to seriously boost your chances of success.